-As with most inventions, there are precedents, one being a convertible sink that had a removable divider.
-But the convertible sink inventors obviously didn't know that kitchen sinks get dirty; the grooves on the convertible sinks constantly became clogged with gunk.
+As with most inventions, there are precedents.
+One early solution was a convertible sink that had a removable divider.
+But the convertible sink inventors didn't recognize that kitchen sinks get dirty; the grooves on the convertible sinks constantly became clogged with gunk.

-Kohler felt that it made more sense to create a stable product that had no moving parts and no grooves to get gunked up.
+Kohler felt that it made more sense to create a solid product that had no moving parts and no grooves to cause cleaning problems.
 So Kohler inventors Tod Babick, William Gordon, and Richard Kuether came up with the Smart Divide.

-- Kohler: As mentioned, Kohler developed the low divide sink, brand-named Smart Divide.
+- Kohler.
+As mentioned, Kohler developed the low-divide sink carrying the brand-name Smart Divide.
 It's made of enameled cast iron and comes in four models.
-Kohler provides the most choices in low divide sinks, yet they do tend to be the most expensive.
+Kohler provides the most choices in low-divide sinks, though they are also the most expensive.

-- Swan makes a granite undermount sink with a low divider.
+- Swanstone makes a quartz under-mount sink with a low divider.

 - Blanco's Performa Silgranit is that company's low-divide sink.
 The material is 80% granite.